justEstif/project_battleship/src/assets/pseudocode.md

   - sunk: boolean
   - ships: []
   - createFleet(Player)
-- Square
+- Missing:
+  - a way to identify the ships a square is part of

+- Square: complete -> just an object with coordinates and ship and hit
   - x: string
   - y: number
   - ship:[shipID] || null
   - hit: boolean

+- Ship
+  - length: number
+  - sunk: boolean
+  - squaresOfShip: []
+  - addNewSquares([squares]): this.squaresOfShip
-- Missing:
+  - isShipSunk(): this.sunk
-  - a way to identify the ships a square is part of